Updated on Jan 6, 2026 10:37 IST

 Students must have completed MTech/M.E in Food Technology or a related field with at least 55% marks.

-The Food Technology admission process usually demands the students to fulfil the minimum eligibility criteria.
-Interested students can further go through the general overview of the steps involved in the application and admission process for food technology courses in India:
+The Food Technology admission process usually demands that you fulfill the minimum eligibility requirements.
+You can further go through the general idea of the steps involved in the application and admission process for food technology courses in India.

-Step 1 Check Eligibility Check the eligibility criteria for the desired college and make sure one meets the same.
+Check Eligibility Check the eligibility criteria for the desired college and make sure one meet the same.

 Prepare for relevant entrance exams.
 Several private colleges also give admission to students based on Class 12 board exam scores.